 In the final version of the book, all the fish were swimming in blue water and the quotations were written opposite them, in gold, silver and white gel pen.
 For example:

 ‘The sea, once it casts its spell, holds one in its net of wonder forever’.
 (This is by Jacques Yves Cousteau, whose films about underwater life first introduced me to this fascinating world.)
+You can see the entire sketchbook with this digital link here.

 I have also been continuing with my ‘Draw every day draw every way’ book (see the blog post here for details).
 It’s a great discipline, although I do sometimes draw but forget to post on the same day.
 Never mind, all the drawings are there from 1 January up to today on my personal Instagram account (I also have a business account) https://www.instagram.com/amanda_jane_ogden/